junzis/the-1090mhz-riddle/adsb/airborne-position.rst

 Locally unambiguous position (decoding with one message)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This method gives the possibility of decoding aircraft using only one message knowing a reference position.
-This method compute the latitude index (j) and longitude index (m) based on such reference, and can be used with either type of the messages.
+This method computes the latitude index (j) and the longitude index (m) based on such reference, and can be used with either type of the messages.

 The reference position
 **************************
-The reference position should be close to the actual position (eg. position of aircraft previously decoded, or the location of ADS-B antenna), and must be **within 180 NM** range.
+The reference position should be close to the actual position (eg. position of aircraft previously decoded, or the location of ADS-B antenna), and must be **within a 180 NM** range.

 Calculate dLat